juliaguida/oystercard/pills/git.md

 Try it now.
 Git will tell you that everything is up to date.
 This means that there are no local changes that haven't been pushed yet to Github.

-Ok, let's now take a look at Github.
+OK, let's now take a look at Github.
 Just refresh the page.
 You'll see the same content you have locally.

 ![Step 22](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381336762893_Screen%20Shot%202013-10-09%20at%2017.39.13.png)